By

 The annual renewal process is time-consuming and can be cumbersome and confusing for small business owners or their internal team members.
 It involves shopping around for different policies, comparing rates and providers, and deciding on the best coverage for the business.

-By using a PEO, small business owners can outsource this responsibility to the PEO, which handles all aspects of the annual renewal process.
+By using PEO workers' comp insurance, small business owners can outsource this responsibility to a PEO, which handles all aspects of the annual renewal process.
 This eliminates the need for the business owner or their team members to spend time and effort on this task, freeing them up to focus on other aspects of the business.

-The PEO also has the expertise and resources to find the best rates and coverage options for its clients, which can save them money in the long run.
+The PEO also has the expertise and resources to find the best workers' comp insurance for small business in terms of rates and coverage options, which saves money in the long run.

 RELATED: Simplifying Your Business Cuts Costs, Reduces Liability >>